 Participation is a significant part of your grade.
 Attendance is required and is part of the participation grade.
 Class sessions are intended to be discussion-based, so active participation is essential.
-Form its 10 points, I will assign 7 points for attendance and 3 points for participation in discussions.
+Here is the grading rubric for attendance and participation: